 - Competition will be very high as job seekers can use the portal for free.

-YY specializes in innovative workforce solutions and connecting human potential to the power of business.
-They serve both large and small organizations across all industries and would place the right candidate to meet your recruiting needs.
+YY specialises in innovative workforce solutions and connecting human potential to the power of business.
+They serve both large and small organisations across all industries and would place the right candidate to meet your recruiting needs.

 - Provides innovative workforce solutions and connects potential to the power of business

-- Cater to both large and small organizations across all industries.
+- Cater to both large and small organisations across all industries.

 - YY Jobs focuses more on the service industry and may not be suited for creatives or corporate individuals.

 JobsDB is one of Singapore’s biggest job search websites and has a huge database of